 Financial Support for PhD Students

-PhD students in good standing you will receive a Graduate Scholarship for the full tution plus health insurance subsidy and Yates and Activity Fees for as long as they are in the program (up to 7 years).
+PhD students in good standing you will receive a Graduate Scholarship for the full tuition plus health insurance subsidy and Yates and Activity Fees for as long as they are in the program (up to 5 years).

 Fellowship/Stipend support is merit based and is provided to PhD students in order that they might pursue their academics without having to earn an income.
-First Year PhD students will receive a fellowship from the Department in the amount of $28,000 for the full academic year.
+First Year PhD students will receive a fellowship from the Department.
+For the current stipend rate, please check the Graduate School’s website at https://grad.georgetown.edu/financial-support/merit-based-financial-aid/fellowships/.
 The purpose of this fellowship in the first year is for PhD students to focus in on their studies and prepare for the comprehensive exams at the conclusion of the first year.

-Second Year PhD students and above will receive a service stipend in the amount of $28,000 for the full academic year.
+Second Year to Fifth Year PhD students will receive a service stipend.
 Mainly students choose between teaching assistantships (95%) and research assistantships (5%).

-Sixth Year PhD students and above are not eligible for Graduate School or Departmental stipend support.
+Sixth Year PhD students and above are not guaranteed for Graduate School or Departmental stipend support.
 At this time, PhD students are encouraged to find alternate sources of income.